 Where can tenants go to for advice or help?

-Chartered Building Surveyors usually deal with dilapidations issues and provide advice for Tenants on how to mitigate loss associated with business occupancy and repair.
+Chartered Building Surveyors usually deal with dilapidation issues and provide advice for Tenants on how to mitigate loss associated with business occupancy and repair.

-For information and advice please contact the Building Surveying Team at Roger Hannah., visit our dedicated Dilapidations Department or fill in our contact form to receive free initial advice:
+For information and advice please contact the Building Surveying Team directly at Roger Hannah., visit our dedicated Dilapidations Department or fill in our contact form to receive free initial advice: